-The mechanics of checkpointing and remote system calls in Condor are described in great detail by Litzkow et al [64, 45].
+The mechanics of checkpointing and remote system calls in Condor are described in great detail by Litzkow et al [62, 49].
+We have also described Bypass, a standalone system for building similar split execution systems outside of Condor [71].

-7.2.
 The Java Universe